Early Alerts: Faculty Resources

 When to Submit an Early Alert versus a CARES referral

 Early Alerts and the CARES Team are both here to support students who are having a difficult term.
-Review the guidelines below and use your best judgement to connect the student with the appropriate resources.
+Review the guidelines below and use your best judgment to connect the student with the appropriate resources.
 We realize you may not know what a student is experiencing outside of the classroom, but our team will escalate an Early Alert to CARES when appropriate.

 Submit an Early Alert when a student: